Minos: Death

 Minos searched for Daedalus by traveling from city to city, asking a riddle; he presented a spiral seashell and asked for it to be strung all the way through.
 When he reached Camicus, Sicily, King Cocalus, knowing Daedalus would be able to solve the riddle, fetched the old man.
 He tied the string to an ant, which walked through the seashell, stringing it all the way through.
-Minos then knew Daedalus was in the court of King Cocalus and demanded he is handed over.
-Cocalus managed to convince him to take a bath first; then Cocalus' daughters and Daedalus, with Minos trapped in the tub, scalded him to death with boiling water.
+Minos then knew Daedalus was in the court of King Cocalus and demanded he be handed over.
+Cocalus managed to convince him to take a bath first; then Cocalus's daughters and Daedalus, with Minos trapped in the tub, scalded him to death with boiling water.

-After his death, Minos became a judge of the dead in Hades together with Aeacus and Rhadamanthus.
+After his death, Minos became a judge of the dead in Hades together with his half-brother Aeacus and his full-brother Rhadamanthus.
 Rhadamanthus judged the souls of Asians, Aeacus judged Europeans, and Minos had the deciding vote.

 Minos in art

 On Cretan coins, Minos is represented as bearded, wearing a diadem, curly-haired, haughty, and dignified, like the traditional portraits of his reputed father, Zeus.
 He frequently occurs on painted vases and sarcophagus bas-reliefs, with Aeacus and Rhadamanthus as underworld judges and in connection with the Minotaur and Theseus.

 In Michelangelo's famous fresco, The Last Judgment (located in the Sistine Chapel), Minos appears as a judge of the underworld, surrounded by a crowd of devils.
 With his tail coiled around him and two donkey ears (symbol of stupidity), Minos judges the damned as they are brought down to hell (see Inferno, Second Circle).